New strain of coronavirus spreads faster than original: study | DW | 03.07.2020

 Results of lab-based research published in the journal suggested that the current mutation is more transmissible between people than the previous iteration of the virus, though the finding remains to be proven.

-"I think the data is showing that there is a single mutation that actually makes the virus be able to replicate better, and maybe have high viral loads," said US top infectious disease specialist Anthony Fauci, told the Journal of the American Medical Association about the study, which he was not involved in.
+"I think the data is showing that there is a single mutation that actually makes the virus be able to replicate better, and maybe have high viral loads," top US infectious disease specialist Anthony Fauci told the Journal of the American Medical Association about the study, which he was not involved in.

 "We don't have a connection to whether an individual does worse with this or not.
 It just seems that the virus replicates better and may be more transmissible, but this is still at the stage of trying to confirm that," he said.